Legion (Blatty novel): Plot summary

 Sunlight eventually tells Kinderman that the demon from the earlier novel aided him to possess the body of Damien Karras after the latter's death in an act of revenge for having been driven out of the little girl.
 Sunlight spent many years trying to gain control of the body, which had suffered from injuries, during which time Karras was held in a mental hospital.
 He lacked any identification and was nicknamed Sunlight because he sat in the sun's rays as it passed through the window of his cell.
 Upon gaining control of Karras' body, the Gemini occasionally left it to possess the bodies of the patients with senile dementia, and as they were in an open ward with access to the outside world, he could use them to go out and commit murders.
 Thus the fingerprints of senility patients were found at the crime scenes; their bodies carried out the murders, but the Gemini was in control of them.

 The Gemini's motive originally was to shame his hated father, a preacher.
 When his father dies of natural causes, the Gemini feels his mission is over and he has no reason to remain in possession of Karras' body.
 Feeling compelled to explain everything to Kinderman, he summons the detective and succeeds in demanding that Kinderman tell him he believes he, Sunlight, really is the Gemini.
 He then wills himself to die from heart failure.

 Dr. Temple suffers a stroke and ends up mentally disabled.
 Dr. Amfortas dies in a home accident after being repeatedly terrorized by a possible evil Doppelgänger of himself (although he was terminally ill in any case, from a disease he refused to treat so that he could join his deceased wife).

 Kinderman later visits a burger bar with his faithful partner Atkins.
 Kinderman explains to Atkins his thoughts and musings on the case and how it relates to his problem of the concept of evil.
 Kinderman concludes that he believes the Big Bang was Lucifer falling from heaven, and that the entire universe, including humanity, are the broken parts of Lucifer, and that evolution is the process of Lucifer putting himself back together as an angel.

 New York Times Best Seller list court case

-In 1983, Blatty sued the New York Times for $6 million, claiming that Legion had not been included in The New York Times Best Seller list either from negligence or intentionally, when it should have been included based on sales figures.
+In 1983, Blatty sued the New York Times for $6 million, claiming that Legion had not been included in The New York Times Best Seller list either from negligence or intent, when sales figures justified its inclusion.
 The Times countered that the list was not mathematically objective but was editorial content and thus protected under the Constitution as free speech.
 Blatty appealed to the US Supreme Court, which declined to hear the case.